unartig/sepsis_osc/typst/chapters/sepsis.typ

 The overall score is calculated as sum of each individual system.

 It includes the respiratory system, the coagulation/clotting of blood, i.e. changing from liquid to gel, the liver system, the cardiovascular system, the central nervous system and the renal system/kidney function.
-A more detailed listing of corresponding markers for each organ assessment can be found in table @tab:sofa in the @sec:appendix.
+A more detailed listing of corresponding markers for each organ assessment can be found in table @tab:sofa in the @a:sofa.
 The magnitude of a patients initial #acr("SOFA")-score captures preexisting organ dysfunction.
 An increase in #acr("SOFA") score $>=2$ corresponds to an acute worsening of organ functionalities and a drastic worsening in the patients condition, the indicator for a dysregulated response.

 === Sepsis Classification
 The Sepsis-3 definition not only provides the clinical criteria of septic conditions, but also introduces the necessary time windows for sepsis classification.
-An increase of #acr("SOFA") $>=2$ in the 48h before or 24h after the #acr("SI") time, the so called #acr("SI")-window, is per Sepsis-3 definition the "sepsis onset time".
+An increase of #acr("SOFA") $>=2$ in the 48h before or 24h after the #acr("SI") time, the so called #acr("SI")-window, is per Sepsis-3 definition the _sepsis onset time_.
 A schematic of the timings is shown in figure @fig:ricu.

 With respect to which value the increase in #acr("SOFA") is measured, i.e. the baseline score, is not clearly stated in the consensus and leaves room for interpretation, commonly used approaches include: